MistyCommunity/Documentation/src/content/docs/reference/rest.md

 * Result (boolean) - Returns a value of `true` if an update is available.
 Otherwise, `false`.

+### GetWebsocketVersion

+Returns a string indicating which version of Misty's WebSocket system is currently in use.

+* If `Current`, WebSocket event messages do not include the `SensorName` or `Type` key/value pairs.
+* If `Deprecated`, Websocket event messages do include the `SensorName` and `Type` key/value pairs.

+Endpoint: GET <robot-ip-address>/api/websocket/version

+Parameters

+* None

+Return Values

+* version (string): The version of Misty's WebSocket system currently in use.
+Returns `Current` or `Deprecated`.

 ### PerformSystemUpdate

 Downloads and installs a system update if one is available.